silverbulletmd/silverbullet/website/index.md

 * [ ] Tap this box 👈 to mark this task as done.
 * Start typing `:party` to trigger the emoji picker 🎉
 * Type `/` somewhere in the text to invoke a **slash command**.
 * Open this site on your phone or tablet and… it just works!
+* Are you using a browser with **PWA support** (e.g. any Chromium-based browser)?
+Click on that little icon to the right of your location bar that says “Install Silver Bullet” to give SB its own window frame and desktop icon, like it is a stand-alone app (not particularly useful on silverbullet.md, but definitely do this once you install it yourself).

 ## Explore more
 Click on the links below to explore various aspects of Silver Bullet more in-depth: